pudly/schmopera-hugo/content/articles/michael-christine.md

 >"Something I'm determined to address if I get a chance to be part of a leadership team at a company is the pre-YAP pipeline and post-YAP career development."

 **MP**: Looking ahead, Christie is open about his aspirations to be music director of another major opera company.
 Having had the Minnesota Opera experience, Christie is determined to challenge lingering stereotypes about conductors being disinterested in any aspects of a productions beyond the music itself.
 "I love those things," Christie exclaims.
-"I love knowing how the masking is done for this and how the lighting is done for that, letting the director know that I notice things and that I'm there to help in the whole endeavor."
+"I love knowing how the masking is done for this and how the lighting is done for that, letting the director know that I notice things and that I'm there to help in the whole endeavour."
 I can't help but suspect that being a pilot influences his musical sensibilities.
 "I never thought about it that way," he replies, "but now that you say it, yes, I totally agree: an opera is indeed like a large aircraft to steer."

 Building on his thoughts from 2016's interview, Christie is even more conscientious about the development of young artists, a pertinent fact considering the numerous Ryan Opera Center participating in this LOC production of _Traviata_.